210517-Enterprise/project1-fmn/README.md

 # goldbrick-orm
-To Goldbrick: Fiding a way around doing work
+To Goldbrick: Fiding a way around doing work -- Created by Frank Aurori, Mollie Morrow, Nicholas Gianino
 # Project Description
 A Java based ORM that aims to simplify connectivity to and from a PostgreSQL databse utilizing a singleton design pattern.